-Susan Moon — whose piece “I Want to Tell You About Coming Apart and Struggling Through Depression” is among our readers’ favorites — on how pharma, dharma, and sangha have helped her bring things together.
+Susan Moon on how pharma, dharma, and sangha have helped her bring things together.
+From the Summer 2005 issue of Buddhadharma.

 I’ve been a Zen practitioner for thirty years.
 Ten years ago I was in a deep depression.
 If I sat down to meditate, demons took advantage of the opportunity to torment me, until I could no longer stand the pain.
 More than once I fled from the zendo, drove to the woods, and ran wailing through the trees.